LeWare6/IBMLastCourse/README.md

 # SpaceX launch analysis

-This capstone project from IBM Data Science Professional Certificate allowed me to apply the skills I acquired during the entire IBM program I completed over a span of approximately five months.
+This was the capstone project from the IBM Data Science Professional Certificate, which allowed me to apply the skills I acquired during the entire IBM program I completed over a span of approximately five months.
 By utilizing real-world datasets, I extracted, cleaned, explored, and analyzed data to gain valuable insights.

 ## Problem Statement